 Guilty Pleasures: Sarah Ross likes to read trashy romance novels which she tells Frank Moses are terrible but so addictive.

-Guns Akimbo: Both Han and Victoria get to do this in the sequel.
+Guns Akimbo: Both Han (as expected of a Hong Kong-based Bad Ass) and Victoria get to do this in the sequel.

 Hand Cannon: Boggs' revolvers most definitely qualify.
 Cooper's compensated Sig P220 Sport looks the part, but it's actually chambered in .45 ACP (the compensator makes up much of the bulk).

 Heel-Face Turn: Sort of.
 For a given value of "face".
 Cooper may be ruthless and ambitious, but he's more of a Designated Villain and an Unwitting Pawn than anything else.
 Throughout the movie, his loyalties never actually change.
 Sure, he is first seen casually planting evidence before faking a man's suicide, but we're never given anything to actually indicate his target was a good guynote Besides, everyone knows that "Don't you know who I am?!" is something only bad guys ever say.... much like Frank before his retirement.

 To an even less degree in the sequel.
 Horton appears to truly enjoy his work of murdering and torturing to get the information he needs.
 However he appears to truly believe he is defending America and appears horrified when he learns about the weapon later in the film.